 The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries: Xoft, Inc. and Xoft Solutions, LLC.
-All material inter-company transactions and balances have b en eliminated in consolidation.
+All material inter-company transactions and balances have been eliminated in consolidation.

-(c) Cash and cash equival ents
+(c) Cash and cash equivalents

-The Company defines cash and cash equivalents as all bank accounts, money market funds, deposits and other money mark t instruments with original maturities of 90 day or less, which are unrestricted as to withdrawal.
+The Company defines cash and cash equivalents as all bank accounts, money market funds, deposits and other money market instruments with original maturities of 90 days or less, which are unrestricted as to withdrawal.
 Cash and cash equivalents are maintained at financial institutions and, at times, balances may exceed federally insured limits.
-The Company has new r experienced any losses related to these b lances.
+The Company has never experienced any losses related to these balances.
 Insurance coverage is \$250,000 per depositor at each financial institution, and the Company's non-interest bearing cash balances exceed federally insured limits.
 Interest-bearing amounts on deposit in excess of federally insured limits at December 31, 2016 approximated \$7.8 million.